Author has written 4 stories for Fire Emblem, Secret/Legend of Mana, and Misc. Books.

 I have played (but not beaten) both seed 1 and 2, and while the game play is solid enough I won't say that I enjoy them.
 I'm not a fan of grinding which is essential if you want to beat the game.
 That and the heart of RPG (*cough* story *cough*) just isn't there.
 The story is just one big excuse plot, period.

 So of course, I wasn't expecting much when I give 'Heroes in Time' a try.
-Needless to say, I was surprised.
+I was surprised to say the least.
+I could hardly believe that this game is made by the same developers as SEED 1 and 2.
+Everything is just that much better.

 Not free.
 No hardcore grinding necessary.
 Can't go anywhere without looking at the world map on the developers' website.
 Witty dialogue.
 Make from RPG Maker.
 Not your typical fantasy story.
 Really, the writing is the best part of the game.
 The plot is solid and the execution is smooth.
 I bought this for 99 cents, so nope no complaints.